haobinnan/shim-review/README.md

 well known in the Linux community.)

 -------------------------------------------------------------------------------
-Who is the secondary contact for security updates, etc.
+### Who is the secondary contact for security updates, etc.?
 -------------------------------------------------------------------------------
 - Name: Liu jia
 - Position: Managing Director